 }

-Code is pretty much self explanatory where we are making use of TaskCompletionSource and a handler of type CalculatepiCompletedEventHandler to set appropriate status of TaskCompletionSource and then finally return Task.
+Code is pretty much self-explanatory where we are making use of TaskCompletionSource and a handler of type CalculatepiCompletedEventHandler to set appropriate status of TaskCompletionSource and then finally return Task.
 As you can see this can be further extended to an extension or a generic method.

-Calling this on a button click of a WPF application
+Now call this wrapper method on a button click of a WPF application as shown in below code

 public partial class MainWindow : Window